 Highly processed oils, like corn, canola, or soybean, make my skin very angry, red and inflamed.
 I love going out for breakfast, but I realized at one point that, unless you go to a restaurant that proudly touts its use of healthy animal fats, your eggs will be fried in soybean oil and your hollandaise sauce will be reconstituted from some wonky powder.
 I’ve got to be careful at restaurants!

 Unfortunately, another thing that affects my skin more than anything is travel.
 Traveling is a great stressor for me, as I’m a total homebody (even more so now with our homestead), and my skin tends to get red and patchy when I fly.
 That’s why I spend some time on stress relief and stress management in the guide – it’s important for managing skin health!

 Any special advice for teenagers with hormonal acne?
 Or cyclical acne sufferers?

 It’s not easy, but getting to know your skin and how it works will enable you to discover what might be the root cause of your acne.
 For many years, I relied on other “experts” to tell me what was going on – well, they didn’t so much tell me what was going on as prescribe me various things to treat it – but when I started putting the puzzle pieces together for myself, and owning the process, I became very confident about my ability to take charge.

 Be patient, be forgiving, eat real food, take care of yourself, and be honest with yourself about what might be driving the problems.
 Did I mention be patient?

-What kind of info will people find in your new book, Modern Cave Girl, and what do you think are the most valuable parts of it?
+What kind of info will people find in your latest book, , and what do you think are the most valuable parts of it?

 Can I ask what your diet looks like in general?
 And is it something that you’re always working on, or do you think you’ve found that perfect sweet spot with your nutrition?